You may choose your modem to connect to your fixed Internet provider, but there are conditions attached to this:

 Choosing your own modem

 These modems (and routers) will be available through different channels, both online and in specialised stores.
-These free modems/routers may differ from the devices offered by the provider, for instance as regards the support of a new Wi-Fi technology, lower power consumption, or the support of specific additional functionalities.
+These own modems/routers may differ from the devices offered by the provider, for instance as regards the support of a new Wi-Fi technology, lower power consumption, or the support of specific additional functionalities.

 Activating your own modem